0xprime/NessusReportMerger/README.md

 # Nessus Report Merger

-Merges multiple .nessus files into one file.
+Merges multiple .nessus XML files into one file.
 The resulting file can be imported into Nessus again to genereate a single report.

 ## Examples
 `NessusReportMerger.ps1`